Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 |141.6

-- UConn is 9-1 against the spread and 8-2 overall in its past 10 games.
+- UConn has a 9-1 record against the spread while going 8-2 overall in its past 10 games.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.